sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

    :math:`\lim_{i\rightarrow \infty} k_i/n_i=R`.

-   The following theorem describes information-theoretical limits on how “good” a linear code can be.
+   The following theorem describes information-theoretical limits on how "good" a linear code can be.

    **Theorem 2** (Manin [SS]_, chapter 1).
 There exists a continuous decreasing function